Products & Solutions

 Exceeding this number will overwork the encoder’s processing capability, which will result in degraded signal output and cumulative error.

-For example, if the encoder’s operating frequency is 125kHz and the maximum shaft speed is 1,000 RPM, the maximum resolution the encoder supports is 7,500 pulses per revolution.
+For example, if the encoder’s operating frequency is 125kHz and the maximum shaft speed is 1,000 RPM, the encoder ppr calculation for the maximum resolution the encoder supports is 7,500 pulses per revolution (PPR).

 If your encoders standard resolution doesn’t meet your application needs, there is another alternative based on how the signal is decoded through the users drive, PLC or Controller.
 Assuming the usage of quadrature encoders with bidirectional output (A and B channels), triggering from the rising and falling edges of the A channel and the B channel will generate four times as many pulses, or 4X encoding.